TNamdarian/NamaStay/README.md

 # Features
 ### Header
-The website consists of three pages; About, Retreats and Contact.
 The **header** contains a **logo** and **menu** option on either top corner of each page.
-This will create consistency throughout the website and the user can access the information via the menu bar and move around the site.
-The links will remain active (turn into orange) when in use.
+This will create consistency throughout the website.
+Once the user clikcs on the menu on the right corner, it toggles open a navbar from left to right containing links to pages i.e., **About**, **Retreats** and **Contact**.
+The user can access the information via the navbar on the left side and move around the site.
+The links will remain active (change to orange) when in use.

+### Footer
+Every page has a **footer** with links to **social media**.
+The social media icons are linked to the general social networks as this is fictional website.
+The followers and subscribers’ numbers are unreal and made up.
+When the user hovers over the icons the number increment to show the exact number of followers and subscribers.

+### About
+The About page features an illustration / **banner** to introduce the theme of the website.
+To the left side of the image, there is a line about what the website offers and a **call-to-action** button: *Let’s begin!* which takes the user to the **Retreats** page.
+At the bottom of these, the **ethos** are presented.
+This encourages users to book a retreat as they are informative and factual.
+It will enhance user’s emotional response.
+The **testimonials** cards are placed below the ethos to build trust and credibility and accountability of the organiser.
+When user clicks on each card, they expand to allow users to read the texts.
+Finally, there is an invitation take actions via a **call-to-action** button: *Take me there!*.
+The About page also uses cream and light pink colors and fun illustrations to separate each section and create positive user response.